 Spice Plantation Tours in Goa

 Nincompoops only think about the beach but Goa in reality carries the wee end of Western Ghats on her eastern border.
-Residue of rolling hills and lush rainforest harbour Goa’s secret spice plantation trails.
+Residue of rolling hills and lush rainforest harbour Goa’s secret spice plantation trails, located on the off the beaten track in this coastal state.

 Where is Goa you can see a spice plantation?
 Tropical Spice Plantation at Kerim has a tourist friendly infrastructure.
 It is a pleasant educational experience especially if you are traveling with a junior or food enthusiast!
 However, if you have rented a scooty and driving down the coastal line, you are likely to come across many small farms where spice cultivation happens on a smaller scale.
 Watch out for a Feni making factory to.
 Drinking Feni when in Goa must feature on top of the list, I reckon now!